 Long past are the days where Supplier Management is an afterthought.
 From optimizing working capital, to ensuring regulatory compliance, to closing the gap on product time to market, the stakeholders permeate throughout the organization.

 Albert Einstein quipped that the definition of ‘insanity’ is, “doing the same thing over and over again and expecting different results.”
 Now, more than ever, organizations are breaking away from the same routine, and doing something different.
-Maybe it is because Supplier Lifecycle Management has matriculated into the ‘enterprise’ class; maybe it is because existing systems haven’t been able to adapt to today’s supplier management needs; or, maybe it is because Albert Einstein’s definition has become too relatable.
+Maybe it is because Supplier Management has well and truly moved into the ‘enterprise’ class; maybe it is because existing systems haven’t been able to adapt to today’s supplier management needs; or, maybe it is because Albert Einstein’s definition has become too relatable.

-So… what are some of the justifications for Supplier Lifecycle Management we hear most often?
+So… what are the justifications for Supplier Management we hear most often?

 1. To sustain year-over-year cost savings

 Procurement organizations, with a large portion of spend under management, are finding it difficult to sustain their cost savings performance, as “low hanging fruit” of spend consolidation have already been picked.
 To maintain high performance, organizations are seeking to leverage all procurement value levers, beyond Strategic Sourcing, such as: Demand Management; Processing Efficiency; and, Supplier Relationship Management.
 Effective Supplier Management has been universally found to simultaneously both increase, and sustain, the returns on each sub-initiative (e.g., engagement, performance, audit, etc.).